Richardaeld/Fat_Racoon_Kitchen/README.md

 + JavaScript - Allows for dynamic content on the application.
 + Python - Allows back end programs to run.
 These programs(frameworks and libraries) are:
     + Flask - Allows use of templating, security, user searching, and other critical functions.
-    + Pymongo - Allows flask (Python) to communicate with Mongo DB.
+    + Pymongo - Allows flask (Python) to communicate with MongoDB.
     + PythonDNS - Allows for DNS data transfer.
     + Werkzeug - Encrypts data as it is sent between the user and server.
     + Datetime - Allows Python to take a date/time stamp.
     + Random - Allows a for a random number generator.
-+ Mongo DB - Database that application communicates with and stores information on.
++ MongoDB - Database that application communicates with and stores information on.

 # Testing
 ## Developer Testing Specifications